forgi86/pytorch-ident/README.md

-# pytorch-ident
+# pytorch-ident: system identification tools in PyTorch
-System identification routines implemented in PyTorch.
+A collection of system identification tools implemented in PyTorch.

 ## Examples and Documentation